oslabs-beta/ShieldQL/README.md

 Import ShieldQL into your Express server file:

-javascript
-Copy code
-const { ShieldQL } = require('ShieldQL');
-Initialize ShieldQL middleware with your authentication and authorization functions: javascript
-Copy code
-const { isAuthenticated, hasPermission } = require('./auth'); // Replace with your custom auth functions

-const shield = ShieldQL({
-isAuthenticated,
-hasPermission,
-});
-Apply the ShieldQL middleware to your GraphQL endpoint: javascript
-Copy code
-const express = require('express');
-const { graphqlHTTP } = require('express-graphql');
-const { schema } = require('./schema'); // Replace with your GraphQL schema

-const app = express();

-app.use('/graphql', shield, graphqlHTTP({
-schema,
-graphiql: true, // Enable GraphiQL interface for testing (optional) }));

-app.listen(3000, () => {
-console.log('Server started on http://localhost:3000');
-});
-Implement your custom authentication and authorization functions in a separate file (e.g., auth.js) and export them for ShieldQL to use.
-Custom Authentication and Authorization Functions ShieldQL allows you to define your custom authentication and authorization functions to suit your application's specific requirements.
-These functions should return true or false based on whether the user is authenticated and has the required permissions, respectively.

-Here's an example of how your custom auth.js file might look:

-javascript
-Copy code
-// auth.js

-// Sample authentication function const isAuthenticated = (user) => {
-return user !== null; // Replace this with your actual authentication logic };

-// Sample authorization function const hasPermission = (user, requiredPermission) => {
-if (!user) {
-return false;
-}

-// Replace this with your actual permission checking logic return user.permissions.includes(requiredPermission);
-};

-module.exports = {
-isAuthenticated,
-hasPermission,
-};
 Remember to adapt the isAuthenticated and hasPermission functions according to your user authentication and authorization mechanisms.

 Security Considerations
 While ShieldQL offers essential security features, it's crucial to keep your application and dependencies up to date to stay protected against emerging security threats.
 Always follow best practices for securing your GraphQL APIs, such as input validation and error handling.

-Contribution
-We welcome contributions to ShieldQL!
-If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on our GitHub repository.

-License
-ShieldQL is licensed under the MIT License.
-See the LICENSE file for more details.

-Thank you for using ShieldQL!
-We hope this library helps you secure your GraphQL APIs effectively.
-If you encounter any issues or need further assistance, please don't hesitate to reach out to us.

-Happy coding! -->